Discover the hidden places of Antwerp with us

-If you allow yourself enough time, it’s an absolute joy to peel off Antwerp’s multiple layers and find the hidden gems this multifaceted city has to offer.
+If you allow yourself enough time, it’s an absolute joy to peel off Antwerp’s multiple layers.
+Come with us and find the hidden gems this multifaceted city has to offer.
 In a previous installment we discussed some wonderful art exhibitions, fascinating architecture and hidden alleyways.
 Today, we’re covering some other cool bits and pieces.

 When industrial sites close their businesses, a city usually has two choices: either to demolish the site or to develop something new, leaving the site intact.
-Luckily, the city of Antwerp has decided for the latter in the case of an industrial site in the borough of Haringrode.
+Luckily, the city of Antwerp has decided for the latter in this case.
+Quirky Pakt is located at a former industrial site in the borough of Haringrode.

-It now houses a host of creative businesses across 7.000 m2, ranging from IT companies to restaurants and from a crossfit gym to a beer brewery.
+It houses a host of creative businesses across 7.000 m2, ranging from IT companies to restaurants and from a crossfit gym to a beer brewery.
 An initiative and ecological touch to the project is the site’s rooftop.
 It’s the largest public rooftop of Antwerp and is partly set up to cultivate vegetables and fruits.
 The produce is used by nearby Michelin-rewarded restaurant The Jane.
-The rooftop is open to visitors and hosts events from May through to November.
+There’s also a rooftop which is open to visitors from May through to November.

 Urban Art – Zurenborg district